 DO wish your clients happy holidays with a card.
 It’s the perfect excuse to reach out and show a little love.
 (Extra credit if you know whether your clients celebrate Christmas, Hanukkah, both, or neither!)

 The reality is, the work never stops.
 Your real estate business is a huge part of your life (it’s a good thing you’re so passionate about it...and if you’re not, you’re in the wrong business).
 When the holidays roll around, you probably aren’t taking two-week vacations.
 But it is possible to enjoy the holidays without abandoning your clients and sabotaging the business you work so hard on all year long.
-It’s just a matter of refining that perfect blend of work and home life.Happy holidays, friends!
+It’s just a matter of refining that perfect blend of work and home life.Happy holidays, friends it will be here sooner than we all think!